 The Bachelor of Arts in Health Arts & Sciences is an undergraduate degree open to any interested students.

 New students seeking admission may be admitted at any level up to and including the second semester of the junior year.
-No more than 75 transferable semester hour transfer credits can be applied to the 120 semester hour credits required for the degree.
+Transfer credits and/or assessment of prior learning credits up to a total of 75 credits can be applied to the 120 semester hour credits required for the degree.

-A minimum of three semesters of enrollment in the degree track is required for graduation.
+A minimum of three semesters of enrollment in the HASBA is required for graduation.

 Please contact the admissions office to learn more about the admissions process.